 As we say au revoir to summer heat and bonjour to breezy autumn evenings, your drinking shenanigans are likely to move indoors.
 Not to worry!
-The approaching months are the best time to fall in love again with your favorite cool weather cocktails.
+The approaching months are the best time to fall in love again with your favorite cool weather Jazz cocktails.
 Fall also marks the return of leggings and boots - reason enough to kick up your heels.

-The French 75 & Ella Fitzgerald, Porgy and Bess
+1. The French 75 & Ella Fitzgerald, Porgy and Bess

 Ella Fitzgerald, aka Lady Ella, has been called the Queen of Jazz.
 The singer became famous for her purity of tone and a vocal range as wide as the sky.
 In 1958 she made history by becoming the first African American to win a Grammy.
 Porgy & Bess is one of the classics.

 It takes a special drink that can stand next to Lady Ella.
-The French 75 starts with gin mixed with a dash of simple syrup and lemon juice and topped off with champagne.
+The French 75 starts with gin mixed with a dash of simple syrup and lime juice and topped off with champagne.
 This rose gold copper jigger is a must for pouring such a decadent drink.
 The perfect balance of liquor and bubbles, the French 75 has been a staple since it first made an appearance at the famous New York Bar in Paris in the 20’s.

 Make a mark in history, or at least in the collective memory of your friends, with this unforgettable combination.
 Classic cocktail, meet classic jazz.

-.5 oz Lemon Juice
+- .5 oz lime Juice

-.5 oz Simple syrup
+- .5 oz Simple syrup

-1 oz Gin
+- 1 oz Gin

-3 oz champagne
+- 3 oz champagne

-Add all the ingredients except the Champagne to a shaker and fill with ice.
+- Mix all the ingredients except the Champagne to a shaker and fill with ice.

-Shake well and strain into a Champagne flute.
+- Shake well and strain into a Champagne flute.

-Top with the Champagne and garnish with a lemon twist.
+- Top with the Champagne and garnish with a lemon twist.

-The Sidecar & Miles Davis, Kind of Blue
+2. The Sidecar & Miles Davis, Kind of Blue

 The Sidecar is arguably one of the best cocktails to come out of the Prohibition era.
 The rich taste of the cognac is perfectly complemented by notes of citrus and brandy, courtesy of the Cointreau.
 This simple but sophisticated drink is a must-have in your repertoire.